shamitb/gametheory01/ideas.md

 	Always goes for the immediate Nash equilibrium!
 (Maximizes own score)

 "Democratic" strategy:
-	Some sort of maximizing the score of my audience - choice of startegy is based on the audience
+	Some sort of maximizing the score of my audience - choice of strategy is based on the audience/followers

 ???
 Neural networks ???
 Taking the audience distribution as input and the output nodes of the network would determine the probability of connecting to someone in the specific audiences.